Transcribe faster with f4 (Win) or f5 (Mac)

 Time stamps - inserted manually or automatically

 Time stamps are an important means of orientation in a trancript.
 With one click on the link, you directly jump to the corresponding passage of the recording.
-Time stamps are automatically inserted at the end of each paragraph, and they can be inserted manually via the F8 key. f4's time stamps also work as clickable links in qualitative data analysis software such as MAXQDA10 and Atlas.ti.
+Time stamps are automatically inserted at the end of each paragraph, and they can be inserted manually via the F8 key. f4's time stamps also work as clickable links in qualitative data analysis software such as MAXQDA and Atlas.ti.
 There, clicking on a time stamp triggers replay of the corresponding section of the recording file.
 Upon saving the transcript in f4, you can choose whether it will be saved with or without time stamps.
-In "f4pro" you can specify an offset value, resulting time stamps to start at a value other than zero.
+In You can specify an offset value, resulting time stamps to start at a value other than zero.
 This can come in handy for movie transcripts or split files.

 At first launching f4, the options menu is not displayed – in order to make more room for the transcription text.
 Clicking on the tab on the left side of the program window will open the options menu.
 Here, you can modify and access all program features: Replay options, backup settings, time stamp settings, offset settings, text elements, turn-taking tokens, keyboard shortcuts, language settings and search & replace functions.
 The options can be re-arranged via drag & drop (by moving an option's header).
 You can move frequently used options (e.g. the text elements) to the top of the program window.
 When you close the options tab on the side, those options will still be accessible.